zaphosting/docs/docs/redm-deletecache.md

 ---
-id: fivem-deletecache
+id: redm-deletecache
 title: Empty Cache
-description: Information on how to clear the cache of your FiveM Server from ZAP-Hosting - ZAP-Hosting.com documentation
+description: Information on how to clear the cache of your RedM Server from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: Delete Cache
 ---

 ## Simple Method

-Deleting cache on your FiveM gameserver is really simple.
+Deleting cache on your RedM gameserver is really simple.

 Firstly, head over to your gameserver's webinterface.
 Locate and open the **Settings** section on your gameserver's webinterface.